Colic? How to Calm Your Crying Baby

 "I buy the idea that babies need another month or two in a womb-like environment to mature.
 But what do I do to create a womb-like environment for my baby?"

-3. Rhythmic motion: Again, reminiscent of the womb.
+Again, reminiscent of the womb.
 Rocking works for some babies, but most of the time when they're upset, more intense motion is called for.
 Some parents swear by baby swings or baby hammocks, others by putting the baby in a car seat and driving.
-But these techniques have their limits, usually the infant needs to be held at the same time that they're moving.
+But they don't work for babies who need to be held at the same time that they're moving.
 Some parents dance, some go up and down steps, some jump on mattresses, many develop the bobbing, swaying motion I call the Mom's dance.
 Experiment to see what works for your baby.

-4. White Noise: Soothing sounds can muffle or block out the jarring traffic horns or even voices that can jangle and over-stimulate baby nerves.
+Soothing sounds can muffle or block out the jarring traffic horns or even voices that can jangle and over-stimulate baby nerves.
 I found new age chanting to be effective, some people swear by their vacuum cleaner or white noise machine, others just whisper repetitive shushing noises.
-You don't need to be loud enough to shock or scare your child, just provide a soothing, calming, repetitive sound.
+The sounds should not be loud enough to shock or scare your child into silence.
+Just provide a soothing, calming, repetitive sound.